 499. De-loused in the Comatorium (2003) - The Mars Volta

-Rising gloriously from the ashes of At the Drive-In, Omar Rodríguez-López and Cedric Bixler-Zavala make brains melt with De-loused In the Comatorium, the debut from their other band they'll be known for the Mars Volta.
-A drugged out concept album by musicians who are spastically trying to play all the notes at once, Cedric's vocals wail like a mythical creature/Alvin and the Chipmunk hybrid over it all.
-This record took me several listens to pretend to wrap my brain around but repeated visits reap more and more rewards.
+Rising gloriously from the ashes of At the Drive-In, Omar Rodríguez-López and Cedric Bixler-Zavala make brains melt with De-loused In the Comatorium, the debut from their other band they will be known for, The Mars Volta.
+A drugged out concept album by musicians who are spastically trying to play all of the notes at once, Cedric's vocals wail like a mythical creature/Alvin and the Chipmunk hybrid over it all.
+This record took me several listens to pretend to wrap my brain around, but repeated visits reap more and more rewards.
 Easily one of the finest prog outings thus far this century.

 498. Alone with Everybody (2000) - Richard Ashcroft

-The first solo album that stemmed from what would become a long break for the Verve, Richard Ashcroft's Alone with Everybody was randomly recommended to me by a fellow co-worker and it's gone on to become my favorite thing Ashcroft has been involved in, including the much loved Urban Hymns.
+The first solo album that stemmed from what would become a long break for the Verve, Richard Ashcroft's Alone with Everybody was randomly recommended to me by a fellow co-worker, and it has gone on to become my favorite thing that Ashcroft has been involved in, including the much loved Urban Hymns.
 Ballad heavy and ergo why I like it, Alone features no shortage of excellent, acoustically driven songs like "A Song for the Lovers", "New York", and the gorgeous "You On My Mind When I Sleep".

 497. Cowboys from Hell (1990) - Pantera

-Acting as a second debut kinda, Pantera's Cowboys from Hell is the earliest of the band's albums that you'll ever actually lay eyes on anywhere outside of ebay as their first four, Motely-Crue-though-Power Metal ones have been consistently neglected by all surviving members.
+Acting as a second debut of sorts, Pantera's Cowboys from Hell is the earliest of the band's albums that you will ever actually lay eyes on anywhere outside of ebay, as their first four poor-man's-Motely-Crue-though-Power Metal ones have been consistently neglected by all surviving members.
 Cowboys gloriously showcases what would become the world's finest groove-metal band, though still with more of a thrashy edge musically and a Rob Halford-esque vocal delivery from Phil Anselmo.
-But you're not really a metalhead at all if "Cemetary Gates", "Domination", and the title track haven't blown out your speakers at least once.
+You are not really a metalhead if "Cemetery Gates", "Domination", and the title track have not blown out your speakers at least once.

 496. On the Beach (1974) - Neil Young